GreenLEP GTA

 The GOLIATH Trial

-The GOLIATH trial used laser vaporization.
-GreenLEP builds on the same platform with the added advantage of enucleation for larger glands.
+The GOLIATH trial evaluated laser vaporization (PVP).
+GreenLEP builds on the same 180W XPS platform with the added step of enucleation for larger glands.

 Randomized Trial in Large Prostates